-Tom Barker, professor of Greek and New Testament studies speaks about 1 Timothy on Local Churchology, a podcast about women in ministry.
+Tom Barker, professor of Greek and New Testament studies, speaks about 1 Timothy on Episode 7 of The Local Churchology, a podcast about women in ministry.

 This podcast is hosted by Tyler Tavares and Darryl Buckle, pastors at Cobourg Alliance Church.
 I encourage every church to structure conversations such as these.
 It is wonderful to hear insights from scholars and specialists on the topic of #genderequality and #biblicalequality Listen to the seven episodes on YouTube or on your favourite podcast provider.
 If you prefer reading over listening, check out my blog summary of each episode ( links below).